mLenehan1/ECE-FinalYearProject/ProjectReport/ResultsAndAnalysis/serversoftwareanalysis.md

 throttling, however, due to idling, the device can also lower CPU frequency to 600MHz\cite{RPiFreq}.

 While streaming, there were no noticable audio issues detected.
-Audio played from both the audio serving device, and the client device, streamed via SnapCast, with no "popping" or audio distortion experienced.
+It can be seen in the case of all audio server softwares, Section \ref{MuninData}, the highest network throughput occurs for files of the WAV format, followed by MP3.
+The lowest network throughput is experienced by audio in the FLAC format.
+Audio played from both the audio serving device, and the client device, streamed via Snapcast, with no "popping" or audio distortion experienced.
 As the performance of audio playback was not varying during testing, and due to the minimal differences between the server softwares, it is concluded that, due to ease of configuration, and lowest memory usage and CPU temperatures, along with